Passer au contenu

 Definition

-The Heaviest Chain Rule is a fork-choice rule that selects the branch supported by the most observed work across an entire subtree of blocks, rather than only the single longest line of blocks.
-Its best-known formalization is GHOST (Greedy Heaviest-Observed Sub-Tree), proposed by Sompolinsky and Zohar in 2015 as an alternative to Bitcoin's simpler longest-chain selection.
+Heaviest Chain Rule is the name for a fork-choice rule that selects the branch supported by the most observed work across an entire subtree of blocks, rather than only along a single line of blocks.
+Its best-known formalization is GHOST (Greedy Heaviest-Observed Sub-Tree), proposed by Yonatan Sompolinsky and Aviv Zohar in a 2015 paper as an alternative to Bitcoin's simpler chain selection.
+The problem it addresses is real: as block intervals shrink or blocks grow, more blocks are mined simultaneously and orphaned, and work spent on losing branches is wasted — GHOST asks whether that wasted work can still count for something.

-Under Bitcoin's longest-chain rule, blocks that lose a race are discarded and contribute nothing to security.
-GHOST instead lets those orphaned sibling blocks count as votes for their parent branch when resolving forks.
-Starting at the genesis block, the rule repeatedly descends toward whichever child roots the heaviest subtree.
-Because abandoned work still reinforces the chosen branch, networks can safely shorten block intervals and raise throughput without the orphan rate eroding security as quickly.
+Under Bitcoin's rule, blocks that lose a race are discarded and contribute nothing to chain selection.
+GHOST instead lets those orphaned sibling blocks count as votes for their ancestor branch when resolving forks: starting at the genesis block, the rule repeatedly descends toward whichever child roots the heaviest subtree — the branch whose entire family of descendants, including dead ends, embodies the most work.
+Because abandoned work still reinforces the chosen branch, an attacker privately mining an alternative chain must outweigh not just the honest main chain but all the honest siblings too.
+In principle this lets a network shorten block intervals and raise throughput without the rising orphan rate eroding security as quickly as it would under pure longest-chain selection.

 In Simple Terms

-The Heaviest Chain Rule is a fork-choice rule that selects the branch supported by the most observed work across an entire subtree of blocks, rather…
+Heaviest Chain Rule is the name for a fork-choice rule that selects the branch supported by the most observed work across an entire subtree of…

 Explore the Full Glossary